Emad88/steganography-slim-api/README.md

 });
 ```

-Test the new endpoint at `http://localhost:8080/new/encode` and `http://localhost:8080/new/decode`.
+Test the new endpoints at `http://localhost:8080/new/encode` and `http://localhost:8080/new/decode`.

 ## Running Unit Tests